Crystalline color superconductors: The two-flavor inhomogeneous phases

 \subsection{Chromomagnetic stability of the two-flavor crystalline phase}

-As discussed in Section \ref{sec:meissner_g2SC}, the 2SC phase is chromo-magnetically unstable for $\delta\mu > \delta\mu_1 = \Delta_0/\sqrt{2}$.
-Further increasing $\delta\mu$ one eventually enters into the g2SC phase which is chromo-magnetically unstable as well.
-This could be interpreted as the tendency of the system to generate a net momentum of the quark pair, as shown in~\textcite{Giannakis:2004pf}.
-Thus the chromo-magnetic instability can be interpreted as as a tendency to develop quark current, which in turn is equivalent to the FF phase, where diquark carry momentum $2 \bm q$.
+As discussed in Section \ref{sec:meissner_g2SC}, the 2SC phase is chromomagnetically unstable for $\delta\mu > \delta\mu_1$.
+This instability could be interpreted as the tendency of the system to generate a net momentum of the quark pair, as shown by \textcite{Giannakis:2004pf}.
+Therefore, the chromomagnetic instability can be interpreted as as a tendency to develop quark currents, which in turn is equivalent to the FF phase, where diquark carry momentum $2 \bm q$.

-In this section, we review the results of \textcite{Giannakis:2004pf}, which relate the Meissner mass of the $\bar 8$ mode of the 2SC to the momentum susceptibility and then the computation of the Meissner tensor in the crystalline phases \cite{Giannakis:2004pf, Giannakis:2005vw, Giannakis:2005sa, Reddy:2004my}.
+In this section, we review the results by \textcite{Giannakis:2004pf}, which relate the Meissner mass of the $\bar 8$ mode of the 2SC to the momentum susceptibility and also the computation of the Meissner tensor in the crystalline phases \cite{Giannakis:2004pf, Giannakis:2005vw, Giannakis:2005sa, Reddy:2004my}.